The beliefs of back pain that I have gathered over the years of Spark Performance and Physiotherapy.

 Simply avoiding these beliefs can help you heal quicker from back pain, anywhere from 20-50% faster, all while still maintaining some sort of activity level.

-You Should Push Through The Pain
+Belief 1: You Should Push Through The Pain

 Even if you have a “high pain tolerance” and generally try to push through every and any pain you feel just to stay active.
-Pain is there for a reason, it is our body’s way of saying something isn’t acting as it should right now.
+Pain is there for a reason and it is our body’s way of saying something isn’t acting as it should right now.
 Ignoring those signals and pushing through it could make things worse.

-It is important to note that I am not advocating or inactivity.
+It is important to note that I am not advocating inactivity.
 Instead, BEING ACTIVE IS ABSOLUTELY CRUCIAL FOR YOUR BACK PAIN RECOVERY!

 What you should do is figure out what movements are causing your pain and at what point…and avoid them.
 Sounds obvious, right?
 Most people need to hear this though as most that I have come across have simply just stopped the movement that was hurting all together.